Welcome To Our Winners Gallery 2017!

 A Winner Is A Dreamer Who Never Gives Up #NelsonMandela

-It’s only when you involve with the Asian, Black & Ethnic Minorities that you realise the challenges they face, the immense potential and talent they have that goes unnoticed.
+It’s only when you engage with the Asian, Black & Ethnic Minorities that you realise the challenges they face, the immense potential and talent they have that goes unnoticed.

 Hosted By Georgia Holmes & Junior Sheikh